Analysis | 4 takeaways from Day Four of Trump’s impeachment trial

 2. The free speech argument

-The Trump team did address Trump’s role, in a way.
+The Trump team did address Trump’s role eventually.
 It homed in on free speech.
 But rather than parse Trump’s comments and how they fit with established limits on speech, it asserted an extremely broad vision of what a president is entitled to say.

 “The House managers argue that the First Amendment, and I quote, ‘does not shield public officials who occupy sensitive policymaking positions from adverse actions when their speech undermines important governmental interests,’ ” Trump lawyer Michael van der Veen said.
 “That is flat wrong.”